-2. Reduce vehicle registration costs for Pensioner Concession Card holders in Queensland
+2. Increase vehicle registration concessions for Pensioner Concession Card holders in Queensland

-The cost of vehicle registration has become a burden for those on a limited income.
-Whilst recent government action has curtailed the above inflation increases of earlier years, current costs for a small four-cylinder vehicle is \$537.70 at concessional rates and \$737.10 regular rate.
+The cost of vehicle registration is an increasing burden for those on a limited income.
+Whilst previous government action has curtailed the above inflation increases of earlier years, current costs for a small four-cylinder vehicle is \$581.25 at a concessional rate and \$751.35 regular rate.
 Other states, such as NSW, offer free car registration for Pensioner Concession Card holders.

-Increasing the concession for Pension Concession Card holders would help to offset cost of living increases enabling pensioners to retain their mobility and freedom.
-As noted above, mobility is essential for wellbeing as it decreases social isolation and improves access to health and social services.
+Increasing the concession for Pension Concession Card holders would help to offset cost of living increases enabling pensioners to retain their mobility and freedom which decrease social isolation and improves access to health and social services.